 The third model we considered was the alternating-bit protocol between two process ABP, i.e. a sender and a receiver.
 This time the communication is achieved using asynchronous channel.
-We verified that every message tagged with a 0 is followed by one with the same tag, which translates in CTL as follows: $AG((sent_msg = 0) \implies AF(received_msg = 0))$ .
+We verified that every message tagged with a 0 is followed by one with the same tag, which translates in CTL as follows: $AG((sent_msg = 0)) \implies AF(received_msg = 0))$.
 This formula is a bit more complicated.
 Nonetheless, our method is still scalable up to 5000 events, whereas NuSMV stops after 1000.

 The last example we considered was the Dining Philosopher problem (Phil).
 We considered 3, 5 and 10 philosophers.
 We verified that whenever philosopher 1 is eating, either he keeps eating until the end of the trace or his left neighbour cannot eat until he stops.
-In CTL, this property is expressed as $AG((state1 = eat) \implies (AG(state1 = eat) || A[(state0 \neq eat) U (state1 \neq eat)]))$ .
+In CTL, this property is expressed as $AG((state1 = eat) \implies (AG(state1 = eat) \parallel A[(state0 \neq eat) \cup (state1 \neq eat)]))$.
 We deliberately chose a complex formula to test the robustness of our approach.
 On this example, NuSMV can only handle 3 philosophers with 100 events, with the (too complex) property in the allotted time whereas we can still manage to terminate the analysis on some instances of respectable size.
-This can be explained by the fact that, in this models, the processes are more independant, thus leading to more interleavings.
+This can be explained by the fact that, in this models, the processes are more independant, thus leading to more interleaving.

 For each example, we have computed the size of the lattice of cuts.
-In the 10 minutes of allotted times, our prototype is capable of handling instances of up to $10^{10}$ cuts, whereas NuSMV stops at $10^5$ .
+In the 10 minutes of allotted times, our prototype is capable of handling instances of up to 10^{10} cuts, whereas NuSMV stops at 10^5 .
 This leads us to conclude that our approach is more scalable for this problem.

-7 Conclusion and Future Works
+7 Future works

-In this paper, we have presented a new symbolic technique for the testing of distributed systems, that seems to work well in practice.
-We still need to validate our approach on more realistic examples.
-For that purpose, our method will be integrated shortly in our tool TraX and fully interfaced with our distributed controllers design environment dSL [1,2] to allow efficient testing of real industrial distributed controllers.
-We will also continue to investiguate possible further improvements of our technique, as the one inspired on the RCTL model checking with computation slicing described in [15].
+As future works, our symbolic method using IST will be intergrated in our tool $\mathsf{TraX}^{\ 1}$ and will be fully interfaced with our distributed controllers design environment ${\mathsf{d}}\mathsf{SL}$ [1,2] to allow efficient testing of real industrial distributed controllers.
+We will also continue to investiguate possible further improvements of our technique, as the one inspired on the RCTL model checking with computation slicing described in [14].
 We also intend to investigate the use of our method in different frameworks.
 A first candidate is the validation of Message Sequence Charts (MSC).
 We must study how our method can improve the efficiency of existing MSC validation methods.